Texas ESA Laws: A Complete 2026 Guide (Housing, Travel & Workplace)

 - Texas state guidance indicates resources available via the Office of the Texas Governor’s disabilities page on service and assistance animals.

-- ESAs are not automatically guaranteed workplace access.
+- Important: ESAs are not automatically guaranteed workplace access.
 The key question is: “Does the presence of the animal enable the employee to perform their job better?”
 You can always request accommodation, but it is up to your employer’s discretion to allow it.

 What This Means for You